Can the new law help me obtain a secure residence permit?

 Yes.
 Verifying your identity is not among the requirements for a so-called „Chancen-Aufenthaltsrechts“ per § 104c Residence Act.
 People whose identity has not been officially verified (i.e., those who have been issued a so-called "Duldung Light" under Section 60b of the Residence Act can also apply.
 You can learn more in our "Duldung Light" chapter.
 The time during which you were living with a "Duldung Light" will also be considered when calculating the 5-year stay requirement.

-Important: To ultimately obtain a Residence Permit per § 25a or 25b Residence Act, you have 18 months to prove your identity AND present a passport or a substitute ID card.
+Important: To ultimately obtain a Residence Permit per § 25a or 25b Residence Act, you have 18 months to prove your identity AND present a passport or a substitute ID card (for instance, travel document for foreign nationals).
 If you cannot do so, you must prove that you have made an effort and taken the necessary and reasonable steps to have your identity verified.
 Check out our "Duldung Light" chapter to find out what "necessary and reasonable steps" means in the paragraph "How can I prove that I have tried to obtain a passport?".
 Also, you can learn what kind of cooperation for acquiring a passport the immigration authorities can demand from you and what consequences the procurement of a passport can have for you.

 It is very difficult or even impossible for some people to obtain a passport.
 It is, therefore, vital to seek specialised advice for your specific case.
 A counselling centre or a law firm can advise you on what to do.
-You can find specialised lawyers at www.rechtsberaterkonferenz.de, for example.
-To find a counselling centre nearby, check out the ProAsyl website.
+Please note that consultation with a law firm could be quite costly.
+You can find counselling centres nearby on our Local Information page.
+Enter the name of the city where you live and search for asylum, residence or legal advice centres.

 The new law applies to those who have lived in Germany for five uninterrupted years; however, if you have only left Germany for a short time, you can still apply for this new form of right of residence.
 "Short time", according to the new law, refers to interruptions of stay lasting no longer than three months.
-What is crucial is that you have never moved your primary place of residence to another country.
+What is crucial is that you have never moved your primary place of residence to another country (for instance, by cancelling the contract on your flat).

 The following individuals cannot apply for the so-called Opportunity Right of Residence:

-- The person has been sentenced to imprisonment or fines equal to 50 or more days of incarceration.
-This also applies to those who have committed criminal offences with a sentence of 90 or more days under the Asylum and Residence Act.
+- The person has been sentenced to imprisonment or fines equal to 51 or more days of incarceration.
+This also applies to those who have committed criminal offences subject to a sentence of 91 or more daily rates under the Asylum and Residence Act, if the crime is committed intentionally.

 NO. You cannot be deported during the 18 months your residence permit is valid.

-If you meet the requirements, your spouse or life partner and your minor single children can also be granted the right of residence.
+If you meet the requirements, your spouse or life partner, your minor single children and maybe also your older children can be granted the right of residence.
 Your partner or children do not have to have lived in Germany for five years.
 However, the following requirements must all be met:

 - Your spouse or partner and your children must live with you in the same flat.